-Over the past 10 years, creating inclusive and diverse workplaces has become an increasingly pivotal focus for leaders.
-In fact, according to Gallup, many organisations are hiring for diversity, equity and inclusion (DE&I) roles, re-assessing their DE&I strategies, and publicly pledging to support more diverse and inclusive workplaces.
+Over the past ten years, creating inclusive and diverse workplaces has become an increasingly pivotal focus for leaders.
+In fact, according to Gallup, many organisations are hiring for equity, diversity and inclusion (EDI) roles, re-assessing their strategies, and publicly pledging to support more diverse and inclusive workplaces.
 Seeing this trend continue to gain momentum is hugely affirming.

 Of equal importance is the fact that fostering more inclusive cultures makes sound business sense.
 Some research has found that diversity and inclusion initiatives can lead to greater market share, as well as boosting productivity and innovation.